Get Support

 We provide essential items for babies and children through a referral system, working with professionals who support families across Brighton & Hove.

 If you are one of these professionals, please complete our registration form before submitting a referral.
-If you are a family in need of support, please contact one of these professionals so they can make a referral for you.

 I want to thank you for all the items you brought for us yesterday through Pelican Parcels.
 I want you to know that we truly appreciate your kindness with all of our hearts.
 These items will really be of so much help to our family.